Fuglesteg/Timid/README.md

 # TODO
 - [x] Implement option of pausing container instead of stopping it
 - [x] Implement option of pausing container when inactive, but then stopping it if it is paused for a certain duration
-- [ ] Implement using compose profiles or labels to control multiple containers
+- [x] Implement using labels to control multiple containers
 - [ ] Listen on multiple ports
 - [ ] Support TCP?
 - [ ] REST API?